Azure/ADX-in-a-Day-Lab1/README.md

   ![Screen capture 1](/assets/images/ingestion_completed.png)

   Go to the **Query** page.
-Run the following query to verify that data was ingested to the table.
+Run the following KQL query to verify that data was ingested to the table.
 The *logsRaw* table should have 3834012 records

 ```
   logsRaw